cperezep/todo-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Running the tests

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+This will start Jest in watch mode.

+## Other Scripts

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run lint`